michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.8.3 - 12/27/2018 =
+- Tweaked styling of the `List`, `Category` and `Search` templates.

 = 3.8.2 - 12/22/2018 =
 - Fixed an issue that category units often returned insufficient number of products.

 = 3.8.1 - 12/20/2018 =
-- Changed the category unit to require API keys.
+- Changed the category unit type to require API keys.
 - Added the `Raw` sort select option for the category unit type.
 - Deprecated the `Date` sort select option for the category unit type.
 - Deprecated the `Keep the raw title` unit option for the category unit type.
-- Fixed an issue that category units no longer showed products due to deprecation of Amazon product feeds.
+- Fixed an issue that category units no longer showed products due to recent deprecation of Amazon product feeds by the Amazon store sites.
 - Fixed a bug that category unit caches were not deleted properly via the action link in the `Manage Units` page.
 - Fixed a bug that internally stored URLs for category units were malformed in some occasions.